kimbjerge/few-shot-clustering/README.md

     python ClusterTraining.py --model ViTB16 --dataset $1 --mode episodic --alpha 0.2 --m1 3 --m2 6 --epochs 8 --learnRate 0.001 --pretrained True --slossFunc Multi --cluster True --tasks 300 --valTasks 100 --way 25 --shot 5 --query 6 --device cuda:0

 The folder modelsAdv contains the trained models with files that are generated for every model and contains arguments and results for training.

+# Deep Image Clustering with trained models

+FewShotClustering.py - performs clustering on the test or validation dataset based on the trained models found in modelDir

+    python FewShotClustering.py --device cuda:0 --seed 0 --modelDir modelsAdv

+plotFewShotClustering.py - printing and plotting results presented in paper